-To put this into perspective, I’m unaware of anyone dying from CO poisoning in a snow-hole in the last 18 years in the UK.
+To put this into perspective, I’m unaware of anyone in the last 25 years dying from CO poisoning whilst snow-holing in Scotland.
 I do know though, instructors who’ve attributed head aches to possible CO poisoning.
 It’s worth considering taking a small portable CO detector with you.
 In a snow-hole with a single entrance and no through air movement, ventilation may well be inadequate.
 Extinguish candles before you go to sleep as they also produce small amounts of CO.

 Although the temperature may remain around 0oC you may well still be “injecting” appreciable heat energy into the snow pack.
 It takes considerable heat energy to turn snow at 0oC into water at 0oC so it will not be reflected in a temperature rise.
 It’s far more desirable that this heat energy drifts out of the doorways than being absorbed by the snow pack.